Pontypool: Industrial development

-During the 1660s, Thomas Allgood of Northamptonshire, was appointed manager of the Pontypool Ironworks.
+During the 1660s, Thomas Allgood of Northamptonshire was appointed manager of the Pontypool Ironworks.
 Allgood developed the Pontypool 'japanning' process, whereby metal plate could be treated in a way that generated a lacquered and decorative finish.
-Thomas Allgood died in 1716, having been unable to commence production of his Pontypool Japanware but the increased creation of tinplate at Pontypool from the early eighteenth century allowed for japanning to enter wide scale manufacture.
+Thomas Allgood died in 1716, having been unable to commence production of his Pontypool Japanware but the increased creation of tinplate at Pontypool from the early eighteenth century allowed for japanning to enter large-scale manufacture.
 There was a growing demand for these artistic, luxury products and Allgood's sons, Edward and Thomas, established a japanworks in Pontypool, which was producing large quantities of Japanware by 1732.
-The brothers produced a range of products, including decorative bread baskets, tea trays, dishes and other items, and were renowned for their high quality work.
-Following the death of Edward Allgood in 1761 there was a family quarrel between his two sons and a rival japanning factory was established in Usk.
+The brothers produced a range of products, including decorative bread baskets, tea trays, dishes and other items, and were renowned for their high-quality work.
+Following the death of Edward Allgood in 1761, there was a family quarrel between his two sons and a rival japanning factory was established in Usk.
 Both the Pontypool and Usk concerns had ceased production by the early 1820s.

-From the mid to late eighteenth century, as the industrial revolution took hold, there was a massive expansion in the economic development of south Wales.
-Iron-making flourished in emerging towns and settlements, notably at Merthyr Tydfil, Tredegar, and Blaenavon.
+From the mid to late eighteenth century, as the Industrial Revolution took hold, there was a massive expansion in the economic development of south Wales.
+Iron-making flourished in emerging towns and settlements, notably at Merthyr Tydfil, Tredegar and Blaenavon.
 By the early nineteenth century, south Wales was the most important centre of iron production in the world.
 Whilst Pontypool was not as competitive as some of the larger ironworks towns, it retained a niche in the metallurgical market, producing specialist tinplate.
 The japanning industry of Pontypool continued to decline and had ceased by the mid-nineteenth century, by which time the economy of the Pontypool area relied on the iron and coal industries, the tinplate industry and the production of iron rails.
 The twentieth century witnessed a decline in the heavy industries of south Wales and this had a direct impact on the economy of Pontypool and its district.